jkeefe/workshops/module-build-a-chatbot/README.md

 - The trip aboard the Thomas Leighton takes about an hour from Portsmouth. ^image("http://media.johnkeefe.net/class-modules/boat.jpg")
 ```

-- Tip!
-You can insert buttons, links, images, and more using the "+Insert" button at the top of the editing window.
+- To see these in Facebook Messenger, press the "Publish" button.
+- Then try it in Messenger

 ## Make it Public

+Nobody but you can see your bot at the moment.
+Let's fix that!

 - Go back to that Facebook tab
 - Click "App Review" in the sidebar
 - Click the big "Make [bot name] Public" switch
 - Some things require review, like broadcasting and ads

 ## Adding Natural Language Processing